All modules are 20 credits unless otherwise stated.

 If you are studying combinations of the above or if your qualification isn't listed, please either contact Admissions or refer to the UCAS Course Search for the entry requirements.

-Selection is based on the receipt of a completed UCAS application form by the 15th January and takes into consideration academic ability, the personal statement and reference.
+Selection is based on the receipt of a completed UCAS application form, encouraged to be submitted by the 15th January UCAS deadline, and takes into consideration academic ability, the personal statement and reference.
 Applicants need to demonstrate excellent manual dexterity skills, creativity, attention to detail, knowledge and experience of dental technology as well as knowledge of health care and human anatomy.
 The ability to communicate effectively and have a passion for the area also needs to be demonstrated.

 The aim of this selection is to identify those applicants who are best suited to follow the dental technology programme successfully, and who have the greatest potential to embark on a productive career within the profession.

-Due to the demand for places, applications received after the 15th January deadline will not be considered.
-Applicants applying for Year 2 or 3 entry, should contact Admissions before making an application due to the lack of places.
+Applicants applying for Year 2 or 3 entry, should contact Admissions before making an application due to the limited number of places.

 How to Apply: